Skip to content

 Code example

-We’ll use the batch command again, but since we’re running a parallel job, we’ll also specify a MATLAB Pool.
+We’ll use the batch command again, but since we’re running a parallel job, we’ll also specify a MATLAB Parallel Pool.

 % Get a handle to the cluster